Customer Acceptance Policy

 Unacceptable Businesses

-The following is a list of business activities that we consider to be of prohibited risk. eqwire does not
+The following is a list of business activities that we consider to be unacceptably high-risk. eqwire does not offer services to clients in these categories and does not have a risk appetite for them.

-• Cash based businesses
+• Cash-based businesses

 • Online gambling